Massage parlor: United States

 Massage parlors in the United States have been linked to prostitution since the nineteenth century.
 In 2019 it was reported that the Polaris Project estimated there were around 9,000 massage parlors in the US providing sexual services.
 Most of the staff were Chinese women.
-The larger cities of the US typically have hundreds of massage parlors, and they are often present in small towns.
+The larger cities of the US typically have hundreds of massage parlors, and they are often also present in small towns.

 Between 1980 and 2009, massage parlors in Rhode Island (also known there as "spas") were known to be involved in prostitution.
 Prostitution in Rhode Island was legal at that time as long as it was "behind closed doors".
 The 2009 documentary Happy Endings? follows women who worked in the Asian massage parlors of Rhode Island.
 The film focuses on "full service" massage parlors, although "rub and tug" massage parlors (where only handjobs are offered) are also covered.

 As of 2010, there were an estimated 525 massage parlors in New Jersey acting as fronts for the prostitution industry.

-An ongoing study of the prostitution business in New York City by the Sociology Department of Columbia University found that, between 1991 and 2010, the rise of the Internet and mobile phones “have enabled some sex workers to professionalize their trade”, with a shift from street walking to "indoor" markets (including massage parlors and escort agencies), a geographical change in the concentration of sex work, and the growth of a more expensive luxury market.
-In January 2011, an investigation by Time Out New York found New York City massage parlors charging a "house fee" (which is usually paid, up front to the parlor's mama-san) of $60 to $100 per visit, with an extra tip for the sex workers (usually around $40) for a massage and a basic “happy ending” (or manual stimulation of the penis until orgasm).
+An ongoing study of the prostitution business in New York City by the Sociology Department of Columbia University found that, between 1991 and 2010, the rise of the Internet and mobile phones "have enabled some sex workers to professionalize their trade", with a shift from street walking to "indoor" markets (including massage parlors and escort agencies), a geographical change in the concentration of sex work, and the growth of a more expensive luxury market.
+In January 2011, an investigation by Time Out New York found New York City massage parlors charging a "house fee" (which is usually paid, up front to the parlor's mama-san) of $60 to $100 per visit, with an extra tip for the sex workers (usually around $40) for a massage and a basic "happy ending" (or manual stimulation of the penis until orgasm).
 Most of the massage parlors reviewed were very strict about the female masseuse not being touched by the male client, but, in some parlors, further contact could be negotiated.